 The history of St. George's is the subject of a short guide "An Anglican Adventure" written by our Chaplain, Father Matthew Harrison, published recently (see below).

 Fr.
-Matthew Harrison's long-awaited history of St. George's, Paris, "An Anglican Adventure" has been published and is now available from the Chaplaincy Office: Price 10 Euros + postage and packaging (2 Euros for France, 3.50 Euros for the UK and the rest of Europe, 5.20 Euros for the USA).
+Matthew Harrison's excellent short history of St. George's, Paris, An Anglican Adventure is now available from the Chaplaincy Office: only 10 euros + postage and packaging.

 He has brought to life a wonderful series of priests and, as he says in his introduction, "The story is set against the background of France and Europe's turbulent history: revolution and bloodshed and turmoil in the nineteenth century with 'regime change' in 1830, 1848, 1851 and 1870; and then the two world wars in the twentieth century, with Paris occupied from 1940 to 1944.
 It is the story of an Anglican church in an overwhelmingly Roman Catholic country, and which has had an importance in the history of ecumenism out of all proportion to its size.
 A church whose priests and people have led the way in the progress of mutual knowledge and understanding between the churches".